 10. Get sporty at Aspire Park

 The biggest green space in the city lies near Villaggio Mall and the famous Torch Tower, previously used in the 15th Asian Games and now a modern hotel.
-Like MIA Park, it also boasts of different facilities and amenities like playground, football pitches, jogging track, and exercise equipment.
+Like MIA Park, it also boasts of different facilities and amenities like a playground, football pitches, jogging track, and exercise equipment.
 You can also find here the only lake in Doha, complete with fishes and ducks.
-A perfect view while walking, chilling, or having coffee and drinks.
+A perfect view while walking, chilling or having coffee and drinks.

 Aspire Park is inside Aspire Zone, the sporting destination of Qatar, that used to host the 2006 Asian Games.
 It boasts of world-class sporting facilities, including sports education, medicine, and research.
 Hamad Aquatic Centre, Khalifa Stadium, and Aspire Dome are the other notable buildings you will see here to name a few.

 But wait, there’s more!

 Are you planning to do a layover in Doha?